AndrewE23/SQL_Project/starting_with_questions.md

 ORDER BY alls.country, order_set DESC
 LIMIT 10
 ```
-Answer: One constraint of method is that it does not fully clean the v2productcategory values of url snippets, but that dataset is inconsistent anyhow so at least trimming any instances of "Home/" allows people to glean at the results and see which categories people shop for the most by country.
+Answer: One constraint of method is that it does not fully clean the v2productcategory values of url snippets, but that dataset is inconsistent anyhow so at least trimming any instances of "Home/" allows people to study the results and see which categories people shop for the most by country.

 This method gives us a useful insight; for example, products classed as lifestyle or accessory items are most frequently ordered from the site in Argentina.